EPE Game Changer: Eliminate Racism

 For many Edmontonians, racism remains a major obstacle to their full participation, inclusion, and achievement of their potential.
 This can occur on individual levels, such as individuals experiencing racial slurs or the spreading of anti-Islamic flyers through Edmonton neighbourhoods.
 Importantly though, racism is also the discrimination, oppression and violence embedded in the dominant culture and social institutions, which produces outcomes including long and short-term health disparities, and inequitable access to education, employment, housing, social services, and decision-making positions.

-· Employment: Does the candidate understand the importance of recruiting and retaining professional staff and employees that reflect the diversity of Edmonton?
+· Employment: Does the official understand the importance of recruiting and retaining professional staff and employees that reflect the diversity of Edmonton?
 Do they have ideas for how to increase the equitable representation of racialized groups in government agencies, boards and commissions?

-· Engagement: Does the candidate understand and acknowledge the ethnic and cultural backgrounds of the populations they will serve?
+· Engagement: Does the official understand and acknowledge the ethnic and cultural backgrounds of the populations they will serve?
 Have they planned for decision-making processes that do not exclude or marginalize racialized and Indigenous groups?

-· Safety and policing: Is the candidate aware of the safety and policing concerns of Edmonton’s racialized and Indigenous communities?
+· Safety and policing: Is the official aware of the safety and policing concerns of Edmonton’s racialized and Indigenous communities?
 For example, what is the candidate’s awareness of, and position on, racial profiling and carding in Edmonton?

 Vanessa de Koninck is the Executive Director of the Centre for Race and Culture.
 She has over 20 years’ experience in the complex arena of intercultural collaboration, community advocacy, and engagement.
 She holds a BS, MA and PhD in Anthropology, which informs her approach to using qualitative, quantitative, and ethnographic techniques and principles to achieving traction on pressing social issues.